Top 10 Best Roulette Sites of 2021

 Popular Types of Roulette

-- French roulette - This uses European roulette's wheel, but there are some differences in the rules.
+- French - This uses European roulette's wheel, but there are some differences in the rules.
 For instance, betting on one number and seeing 0 loses you just half of the bet.
 There are "call bets" based on how numbers are positioned on the wheel.

 How To Play Roulette